openfaas-incubator/vcenter-connector/README.md

 In the following example we will subscribe to the event "vm.powered.on" by adding an annotation to our function of "vm.powered.on".
 The function will then add a specific tag to any VM when it is powered on.

+**Note:** In a DRS-enabled cluster the event is called `drs...` and the example would not work as it's a different event type.
+If you run this example in a DRS cluster you can use `vm.powered.off` throughout the example below as a workaround.

 1) Create a category/tag to be attached to a VM when it is powered on.
 Since we need the unique tag ID (i.e. vSphere URN) we will use [govc](https://github.com/vmware/govmomi/tree/master/govc) for this job.
 You can also use vSphere APIs (REST/SOAP) to retrieve the URN.

 ```bash